rosberry/swift-style-guide/README.md

 ### Constants

 Constants are defined using the `let` keyword, and variables with the `var` keyword.
-Always use `let` instead of `var` if the value of the variable will not change.
+Always use `let` instead of `var` if the value of the variable is not intended to be changed or changes to this variable will not be properly handled.

-**Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

 You can define constants on a type rather than on an instance of that type using type properties.
 To declare a type property as a constant simply use `static let`.
 Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
 Example: